derrickzhuyz/GNN4SL/README.md

-# GNN4SL: Semantic-Aware Graph Learning for Schema Linking in NL2SQL
+<h1 align="center">GNN4SL: Semantic-Aware Graph Learning <br> for Schema Linking in Natural Language to SQL</h1>

-## Overview

-Schema linking plays a pivotal role in bridging the gap between natural language queries and database schemas in NL2SQL tasks.
+Schema linking plays a pivotal role in bridging the gap between natural language queries and database schemas in Natural Language to SQL (NL2SQL) tasks.
 GNN4SL leverages graph neural networks (GNNs) to enhance schema linking by reformulating it as a link prediction problem.
-This approach integrates the structural insights of graph learning with the semantic understanding capabilities of large language models (LLMs).
+This approach integrates the structural insights of graph learning with the semantic understanding capabilities of large language models.

 ## Key Contributions